-The Judicial Branch received only 2.23% of the overall 2015 - 2016 State budget, a minor increase from the 2.21% allotted in the 2013-2014 budget.
+The Judicial Branch received only 2.29% of the overall 2016 - 2017 State budget, a minor increase from the 2.23% allotted in the 2015 - 2016 budget.
 This funding, however, still leaves the North Carolina Judicial Branch as one of lowest funded judiciaries in the country.
-In Chief Justice Mark Martin's 2015 address to the NC General Assembly, he noted that NC ranked 45th out of 50 states in per capita spending.

-Since the recession the Judicial Branch has faced \$80.6 million in budget cuts and in the past five years, the Judicial Branch had nearly 10% of its positions eliminated due to budget cuts.
-With such limited resources, the Judicial Branch has been unable to participate in career fairs as most, if not all such events, require registration fees and the absence of at least one of two staff members who now service the entire Judicial Branch's recruitment needs.
-Additionally, the majority of posted positions are entry-level and do not require education or experience.
-Depending on the population density of the district the position serves, we may receive in excess of 500 applications for one opening.
-For positions that require particular skill sets or educational requirements, budget and staffing cuts push many hiring managers to hire applicants with the required experience to ensure court systems continue to function as expeditiously as possible.
+Since the 2008 recession the Judicial Branch faced \$80.6 million in budget cuts and had nearly 10% of its positions eliminated due to budget cuts.
+With minor increase in funding in the last two 2-year budget cycles and correlated increases in regained positions, the Judicial Branch is close to its pre-recession staffing numbers.
+The majority of posted positions are entry-level and do not require education or experience.
+Depending on the population density of the district the position serves, we may receive in excess of 300 applications for one job opening.